paypal/sdk-spec/spec/client/android/prerequisites.md

 ### Generate Access Token

-Exchange your app's `client ID` and `secret` for an access token used to initiate the SDK.
+Use your app's `client ID` and `secret` to acquire an access token:

 Modify the following code by changing `CLIENT_ID` to your client ID and `SECRET` to your secret:
 ```bash